Zero2k/microblog/ansible/README.md

 1. Start by copy AWS credentials (https://labs.vocareum.com/) to ENV with: `. insert_aws_keys_in_config.sh`

-2. To create servers use `ansible-playbook provision.yml`
+2. To create servers use `ansible-playbook provision.yml or site.yml`

 To configure each server, use: